Oxford Acceptance Rate 2025 – The Definitive Guide

 While acceptance rates are important, it’s also important to consider a university’s offer rate, being the percentage of applicants who receive an offer.
 This figure will always be a bit higher, as applicants who receive an offer may not actually attend the university if they reject their offer or do not meet the required grades.

 When it comes to Oxbridge applications (Oxford & Cambridge), many find the offer rates more important, as actually getting your offer is usually the hardest part of the application.
+You can learn more about how to use this information in our dedicated guide to making the most of university admissions data.
 As you’ll see in the data below, most applicants who receive their offer will end up getting their place.

 With that in mind, let’s first take a look at the overall acceptance rates at Oxford for the past few years: